 4.3.2.4 No unused functions

-Requirement Name: Unused functions of the network products' software and hardware shall be deactivated.
+Requirement Name: No unused functions.

 Requirement Description:

 During installation of software and hardware often functions will be activated that are not required for operation or function of the system.
 If unused functions of software cannot be deleted or deinstalled individually as required in clause "5.3.2.3 No unused software" of the present document, such functions shall be deactivated in the configuration of the network product permanently.